TBlauwe/tcm/src/README.md

 Overall, __TCM__ strives for simplicity while keeping side effects to a minimum.

+* Easy to use API, hard to misuse.
 * Default should be good enough.
 * Allow composition and customization, when possible.
 * Favor opt-in mentality; don't impose something to the user.